MY NU WAYS! Programs

 – post-traumatic stress disorder (PTSD): anxiety following a traumatic event

-What are the symptoms?
+What are the anxiety symptoms?

 Anxiety feels different depending on the person experiencing it.
 Feelings can range from butterflies in your stomach to a racing heart.
-You might feel out of control, like there’s a disconnect between your mind and body.
+You might feel out of control like there’s a disconnect between your mind and body.

 It affects you emotionally, cognitively, and physically.